 Some of the fields with the most opportunity for growth in the future are:

 The scientist will have the opportunity to work solo, which suits the INTJ perfectly.
-However, when they are able to work with a cohort or partner who operates on the same wavelength, they thrive and achieve the unbelievable.
+However, when they can work with a cohort or partner who operates on the same wavelength, they thrive and achieve the unbelievable.

 Scientists sometimes feel pressured to engage in university lecturing part or full-time.
 This can be tough on the INTJ and their students.
-Because the INTJ has a difficult time respecting those whom they see as being of lesser understanding, they can come across as impatient and demanding.
+Because INTJ has difficulty respecting those they see as being of lesser understanding, they can be impatient and demanding.

 However, every person is different.
-An INTJ who discovers that they love to share knowledge will be a natural fit for both undergraduate and graduate level teaching.
+An INTJ who discovers that they love sharing knowledge will be a natural fit for undergraduate and graduate-level teaching.
 Their students will benefit from their unique viewpoints and vast knowledge.

 The INTJ In Engineering and Technology

-There are many fields of engineering, which combine science and its practical application.
+Many fields of engineering combine science and its practical application.
 These fields tend to be dominated by the INTJ personality type.
 The ideal engineering job for an INTJ involves minimal project meetings, a minimalist management style, and maximum time to think and plan the project.

 However, all engineering work involves group collaboration.
 The INTJ who can learn to explain complex ideas with clarity to upper management will go very far.
 It is a natural trait of the INTJ to feel frustrated with those who don’t “get it,” especially when that person is the one making project decisions.